1 member

 These words usually reflect the same practical concern: whether the code still applies to the current signup flow for eligible new accounts.

 Finding the code is discovery.
-Using the code in the referral field during signup, or using the short fallback correctly, is the real action.
+Using the code in the referral field before account creation is the correct action.

-These distinctions matter because new players often search broadly before they understand the exact term and timing that govern the signup step.
+These distinctions matter because new players often search broadly before they understand the exact term that governs the signup step.

 ——-